Truth be told, marketing today revolves around the customer. A customer-centric experience goes further than simply targeting the ideal client

 What is Omnichannel Marketing?

 All of these are tools to develop a relationship with the customer.
 That great and all, and up to now it worked smoothly.
-Some of these tactics, such as social media, engage followers by keeping a discussion going and generating buzz.
+Some of these tactics, such as social media, engage followers by keeping a discussion going and generate buzz.
 Some, like coupons sent via a mobile app, personalize the relationship, making it more intimate.

 However, imagine if all these methods were so smoothly tied together as to become one seamless, holistic organism.